ctu-mrs/bluefox2/README.md

 ## Custom config

-You can provide your custom config file throught ``
+You can provide your custom config file like this:

+    ros2 launch bluefox2 single.launch.py custom_config:=/path/to/cofig.yaml

+Since it is composable node, the namespace of the parameters **is not applied**.
+Instead of this:

+    /uav1/bluefox2_single:
+      ros__parameters:
+        fps: 25
+        g_gain: 0.3
+        frame_id: trjkm

+it must look just like this, a plain yaml:

+    fps: 10
+    g_gain: 0.3
+    frame_id: trjkm

 ## Hardware sync